-Speculative fiction fascinates me, and I delve in it whenever I can.
-Some years ago, I was deeply involved in writing short speculative fiction (and all the fun reading I could justify as “research”).
+Some years ago, I was also deeply involved in writing short speculative fiction (and all the fun reading I could justify as “research”).
 I have some published stories under my belt, including sales to professional (SFWA) markets.
 Information about my creative work can be found here.
-My fiction writing has been suspended for some years because of some other projects and responsibilities.
-For quite a while now, I have been trying to organize and consolidate my involvement in various spheres hoping to squeeze out more time for this activity, but I don’t see that happen sufficiently any time in the foreseeable future.
-Life is just too scattered and jumbled.
+This type of writing is currently suspended.
+Given my current priorities and my extremely lengthy to-do list and wish list, I don’t see fiction-writing as feasible for me in the foreseeable future.

 On the personal side, hmmm.
 Long ago, in what seems another lifetime, I studied engineering and management (IITD and IIMA), and then went through a series of jobs and assignments before ending up as the muddle I currently am.
-I live in India with my husband, Rajesh Naik who is a consultant, juggles a lot, and also shares information and thoughts on operational excellence, process models, and performance management at Alignmentor.
+I live in India with my husband, Rajesh Naik who is a consultant and also has a professional site at Alignmentor.
 My son, Vipul Naik, is much into mathematics and other such stuff.

-And I love reading books and taking long walks when time permits.
+And I love reading and taking long walks when time permits.
 I am at my creative best while finding excuses, I mean reasons, to avoid socializing.
 I like to call myself a “realist” though I’m not sure how that matches with the hours and hours I can spend re-reading the Harry Potter books.
 Which reminds me, if you know where I can get a time turner, do let me know.

 ®: CMMI is registered in the U.S. Patent and Trademark Office by Carnegie Mellon University.